 Separation agreements cover provisions regarding entitlements, estate distributions, living requirements, child support, maintenance, distribution of separate and marital assets, child provisions, and child custody.
 In this contract, spouses negotiate and can include any provision.

 While a separation agreement is entered into to avoid the costly and long court process, the contract must still be approved in court.
 The agreement needs to be presented to court at the hearing.
 The court will question the spouses and take any evidence and testimony into consideration before approving all or some of the terms set out in the separation contract.

 The main reason these agreements pass through a court process is for the judge to ensure that the contract is not made based on duress or fraud.
-Furthermore, where there is a child involved, a court process ensures that the interests of the child are represented in the agreement.
+Furthermore, where there is a child involved, a court process ensures that the best interests of the child are represented in the agreement.